FanPu1/bioinformatics-hub/README.md

 ### General workflow for prediction:
 1. import "bioinformatics-hub" package.
 2. create bioinformaticsHub object.
-3. set sequences (one or multiple sequences in FASTA format) in bioinformaticsHub object.
+3. store sequences in the bioinformaticsHub object.
 4. retrieve PredictionAssistant object.
-5. set one or mutiple patterns used for prediction.
+5. set one or mutiple patterns.
 6. call predict() method and the prediction results will be returned.

 The example shown below demostrates the prediction workflow for predicting one user-defined motif (named "patternId_1") in one protein sequence (named "seq1").
 ```
 const BioinformaticsHub = require("bioinformatics-hub");

-const bioInformaticsHub = new BioinformaticsHub("protein") //Can be "DNA", "RNA", "Protein"
+const bioInformaticsHub = new BioinformaticsHub();
-bioInformaticsHub.setFastaSequences(">seq1\nSLLKASSTLDNLFKELDKNGDGEVSYEEF");
+bioInformaticsHub.setFastaSequences(">seq1\nSLLKASSTLDNLFKELDKNGDGEVSYEEF"); // store sequences here
                  .getPredictionAssistant()
-                 .setPatterns({"patternId_1": "[D]-x-[DNS]-{FLIVWY}-[DNESTG]"})
+                 .setPatterns({"patternId_1": "[D]-x-[DNS]-{FLIVWY}-[DNESTG]"}) // store pattern here
                  .predict();
 ```
-Execution of above code will check if the given sequence(seq1) match the given pattern(patternId_1), and produce the output as shown below:
+Execution of above code will find all matches of the given pattern(patternId_1) in the given sequence(seq1).
+The expected output is shown below:
 ```
 [
   {